kgrgreer/foam3/README.md

 FOAM3 is the active version of FOAM.

-The FOAM1 [website](https://foam-framework.github.io/foam/) still contains many useful demos and videos.
+The FOAM1 [website](https://foam-framework.github.io/foam/) still contains many useful demos and videos (but some links may be broken).

 Build fully featured high performance apps in less time using FOAM.